judevalens/DawnTorrent/README.md

 DawnTorrent is a minimalistic BitTorrent client, that offers the essential functionalities for torrenting. ie downloading and uploading.
 ## Key features :
-  - torrent downloading
+  - Torrent downloading
-  - torrent uploading
+  - Torrent uploading
-  - support simultaneous downloading
+  - Support simultaneous downloading
-  - simple ui
+  - Simple ui
-  - built in torrent browser
+  - Built in torrent browser
-  - automatic port forwading (UPnP needs to be enabled)
+  - Automatic port forwading (UPnP needs to be enabled)
-  - can set a limit on the download and upload bandwidth
+  - Can set a limit on the download and upload bandwidth

   ## Technologies  :
    - GoLang (back-end)